 Earthborn Holistic Wild Sea Catch includes the following:

-Allergen alert: This product contains salmon meal, herring meal and dried egg product which may be problematic for cats who suffer from seafood or eggs food allergies.
+Allergen alert: This product contains salmon meal and dried eggs which may be problematic for cats who suffer from seafood or eggs food allergies.

 All the product information on this page is based on data collected from